c-blake/bu/doc/widths.md

 shows summary stats on line widths for this source code repository at the time of writing this document.
 (Note the `'i'` in `-oi` and `.Ni` must match.)

-All `niom` information can be derived from the exact histogram, but if there were many input lines and, say, you cared about "time series" properties for a custom analysis the (tiny 19 lines of real logic) source code of `widths.nim` shows how to use [nio](https://github.com/c-blake/nio) to "stay in binary".
+All `niom` information can be derived from the exact histogram, but if there was a lot of input and, say, you cared about "time series" properties for a custom analysis, then the (tiny 19 lines of real logic[^2]) source code of `widths.nim` shows how to use [nio](https://github.com/c-blake/nio) to "stay in binary".

 Avoiding oft recommended but expensive binary -> ASCII -> binary conversion